nodejs/node/doc/guides/doc-style-guide.md

 * For headings, use sentence case, not title case.
   * OK: _## Everybody to the limit_
   * NOT OK: _## Everybody To The Limit_
+* When referring to a version of Node.js in prose, use _Node.js_ and the version number.
+Do not prefix the version number with _v_ in prose.
+This is to avoid confusion about whether _v8_ refers to Node.js 8.x or the V8 JavaScript engine.
+  * OK: _Node.js 14.x_, _Node.js 14.3.1_
+  * NOT OK: _Node.js v14_

 See also API documentation structure overview in [doctools README][].